andresgongora/dotfiles-manager/README.md

 ## How to

 Any file in **symlink** get renamed and symlinked to your users folder.
-For example, 'symlink/bashrc.symlink' gets linked to '~/.bashrc'.
+For example, `symlink/bashrc.symlink` gets linked to `~/.bashrc`.

 Also, any files in sobfolders
 get symlinked to they dotfolder equivalent.
-For example 'symlink/config/locale.conf.symlink' gets symlinked to '~/.config/locale.conf' (note that only the first level of files or folders inside 'symlink' get renamed with a dot (.) in front).
+For example `symlink/config/locale.conf.symlink` gets symlinked to `~/.config/locale.conf` (note that only the first level of files or folders inside `symlink` get renamed with a dot (.) in front).

-You can even symlink folders. 'symlink/mozilla.symlink/' gets linked to '~/.mozilla/.
+You can even symlink folders. `symlink/mozilla.symlink/` gets linked to `~/.mozilla/`.